Law Enforcement Exploring: In popular culture

 In the 1971 Adam-12 episode "Pick-Up", a group of LAPD Explorers manage to apprehend a robbery suspect.

 In an episode of Law and Order: Special Victims Unit, a member of the New York City Police Department Law Enforcement Explorers program jeopardizes, but then saves, a criminal case against a serial rapist.

-In an episode of Blue Bloods, a group of NYPD Law Enforcement Explorers are seen attending presentations hosted by Frank and Jamie Reagan concerning the career of law enforcement.
+In an episode of Blue Bloods, a group of NYPD Law Enforcement Explorers is seen attending presentations hosted by Frank and Jamie Reagan concerning the career of law enforcement.

+In an episode of Chicago PD, Officer Roman talks to some youths about the Law Enforcement program.
+Officer Roman later tells fellow officers that he started his law enforcement career in this program, and it saved his life.